aws-observability/observability-best-practices/README.md

 # observability-best-practices

+## Welcome

+This is the source for the AWS Observability Best Practices site.
+Everyone is welcome to contribute here, not just AWS employees!

 ## How to run/develop this site

 This site is developed with `mkdocs` which is similar to Hugo with an auto-reload feature.
 Just save your progress and watch it refresh your browser.